 Name of Member:

 Address of Member:

 Member MMIS Number:

-Legal Guardian/Custodial Parent:
+Legal Guardian/Custodial Pa rent:

-Has this issue been brought to the attention of a Buckeye employee before?
+Has this issue been brought to the attention of a Buckeye emplo yee before?

 If yes, when?
 To whom?

-etc. Please attach additional sheets of supporting ng to the incident in question, including names, dates, places, documentation about your grievance/appeal, if necessary.)
+dates, places, etc. Please atta grievance/appeal, if necessar ocumentation about your

-The section below will be completed by Buckeye.
-Resolution:
+The section below will be co mpleted by Buckeye Resolution:

-Representative: Date: